halilirmak/expense-approval/README.md

 ## Running Tests

-Unit tests have been implemented, but integration tests are not included due to time constraints.
-For integration testing, the Testcontainers package is recommended.
+Unit tests and integration tests are implemented as much as possible having the time limit in mind.
+As test runner i have used vitest also i have used testcontainers to implement integration tests.

 - <https://testcontainers.com/?language=nodejs>